Written By: DiveThru Team

 Let’s take a moment here to let that really sink in…

 For some students, mental health doesn’t become a concern until they step foot on campus and begin this new stage of life.
-For all of its wonderful experiences university offers, it also comes with many challenges.
+For all of the wonderful experiences university offers, it also comes with many challenges… like feeling stressed and experiencing academic burnout.

 Other students may be very aware of their mental health, having already faced challenges in the past and taken charge of their mental wellbeing.
 They’ve learned how to recognize symptoms, how to reach out for help and where to find support.

-Regardless of how you get to uni, you may soon find out that mental illnesses don’t discriminate.
+Regardless of how you got to uni, you may soon find out that mental illness doesn’t discriminate.
 Let’s go through the most common mental health challenges you or your friends may face and learn what to look for.

 Depression wears many faces and can be difficult to diagnose because it’s a complex and unique combination of genetic, biological, psychological and environmental factors.
 Here’s what the Canadian Mental Health Association (CMHA) has to say about this mood disorder: